arashrasti96/GSTAM/README.md

-## Official implementation of "DataDAM: Efficient Dataset Distillation with Attention Matching", published as a conference paper at ICCV 2023.
+## Official implementation of "GSTAM: Efficient Graph Distillation with Structural Attention-Matching", to be published as a conference paper at ECCV-DD 2024.